-Tricia Copeland grew up in Georgia and was stressed out in school.
+Tricia Copeland grew up in Georgia and attending a rigorous engineering school.

 Three meals a day and therapy helped her out of anorexia.

 She suffered from an “I need to be perfect” attitude.

 In her thirties she began to write her story through the eyes of a fictional character named.
 She published her first book, Is This Me?, in 2015.